Cheese Maker Certificate

 The certificate consists of four required core courses, two master classes and an internship.
 The Introductory to Cheese Making course is optional for those who have experience in cheese making.
 The Cheese Making Certificate courses and the internship can be completed over two years or up to six years.
 The internship can be done in the second year.

-Courses are currently online and 3 weeks in length, typically requiring 28 hours of study and lecture time.
+Online courses are 3 weeks in length, typically requiring 28 hours of study and lecture time.

 Courses available in 2022: